 - Root Words (5MG PDF): Quizzes and a word search that educate kids about soil.
 From the Smithsonian Institution.
 Be patient – it's a large file!
 (Smithsonian Institution)

 - Soil Is Alive (PDF): From mineral content to capturing carbon, this workbook describes all the amazing features of soil.
-You can continue the soil lessons with a Painting With Soil project.
 (U.S. Department of Agriculture)

 Ages 12 to 17 (Grades 7-12)

 - Build a Basic PVC Wind Turbine (PDF): This wind turbine model is designed to be used as an educational tool.
 (Kidwind Project)

 - How To: Build a 3-Bin Composter (PDF): You can easily turn waste into useful compost—and help the environment in the process.
 (Izaak Walton League)